What Does Breast Augmentation Surgery Cost?

 Naturally, these costs trickle down to you.
 If a given surgical facility charges more for the use of their location, this will increase your overall cost of surgery.

 Likewise, it matters who administers the anesthesia for your breast augmentation procedure.
 A nurse anesthetist, for example, will not charge as much as an anesthesiologist who is a medical doctor.
-Some plastic surgeons will work with nurse anesthetists, and some plastic surgeons will not.
+Some plastic surgeons will work with nurse anesthetists, and some board certified plastic surgeon will not.

 Type of Breast Implants

-Breast implants come in a range of sizes, shapes, materials (saline implants vs. silicone implants), etc. You can work one-on-one with your plastic surgeon to determine the absolute best breast implants for your body shape and desired results.
+Breast implants come in a range of sizes, breast implant shapes, materials (saline implants vs. silicone implants), etc. Breast implants cost different amounts based on these factors.
+You can work one-on-one with your plastic surgeon to determine the absolute best types breast implants for your body shape and desired results.

-With that said, you may end up choosing a set of implants that is far more expensive than what you want to pay (silicone breast implants tend to be more expensive than saline implants, for example).
+In some cases, you may end up choosing a set of implants that is far more expensive than what you want to pay (silicone implants tend to be more expensive than saline implants, for example).
 This is why it’s important to consider cost just as you consider the other various aspects of your desired implants.

 Extent of Surgery